 Greek Food Guide

-The only exceptions that come to mind are the famous pitta wraps – souvlaki me pita and gyros pita, also known as pitogyro.
-These aren’t really meant to be shared, as they are individually wrapped.
+The only exceptions that I can think of are the famous meat skewers and pita wraps – souvlaki and gyros pita.
+These aren’t really meant to be shared.
 That said, no one will care if you try a bite of your friend’s meal.

-This is the million euro question!
-Menus in Greek restaurants can vary a lot between them, and mostly depend on the type of restaurant you are visiting.
+This is a great question.
+Menus in Greek restaurants can vary a lot between them, and generally depend on the type of restaurant you are visiting.

-A souvlatzidiko, a taverna and an ouzeri will have radically different menus, though they will all typically offer the same 10-15 staples, such as a Greek salad and fries.
+As an example, a souvlatzidiko, a taverna and an ouzeri will have radically different menus.
+Still, they will all typically offer the same 10-15 staples, such as a Greek salad and fries.

-It doesn’t always help that some of the translations in English are plain funny, or just unhelpful.
+It doesn’t always help that some of the translations in English are unhelpful, puzzling, or just plain funny.
 Check out “for the waist” above – can you guess what it means??

 The best known choices are gyros, which can be described as meat carvings, and souvlaki, which is composed of bite-sized pieces of meat on a stick.
 These are made from pork or chicken, while beef and lamb are very uncommon.

-If you prefer to share, you can get a portion of gyros meat, which also includes fries, pitta and some salad.
+If you prefer to share, you can get a portion of gyros meat, which also includes fries, pita and some salad.

 If you want something slightly lighter, go for souvlaki, the meat on a stick.
-You can either have one / two pieces, or go for a portion, which includes 3-4 pieces along with fries, salad and a pitta bread.
+You can either have one / two pieces, or order a plate, which includes 3-4 skewers along with fries, salad and some pita bread.

 – salads, such as a Greek salad, horta, dakos, boiled vegetables, cabbage-carrot, lettuce and the taverna’s special